ArielThunstrom/iOS-Portfolio-Thunstrom22/README.md

-#Study Cat
-* The NIH recently released a study addressing how phones have dramatically altered how we work.
-They found an inverse correlation between the amount of time spent on your phone and one’s productivity level.
-Nowadays, teenagers, struggle to put there phone away even to complete small tasks or assignments.
-Their tendency to pick up their phone is so high that they can barely finish a task without looking at it.
-To address this prevalent problem among teens, our primary target audience, we developed a productivity app to change the way that students study.
-* My team

 # CyberStart National Scholarship Finalist
 * In CyberSecurity, I participated in CyberStart America.
 CyberStart America is a cyber security training game for high schoolers.
 I earned over 20,000 points on CyberStart America.
 I earned the bronze award for gettting over 3,000 points.
 I was also in the top 2,000 scores, earning a spot as a finalist for the CyberStart National Scholarship.